Revised Child Anxiety and Depression Scale – Parent (RCADS-Parent)

 The Ebesutani et al. (2011) study provides normative data for children between 8-18 years of age, and is used to derive percentile scores.

 A Total Anxiety Scale score (sum of the 5 anxiety subscales) and a Total Internalizing Scale score (sum of all 6 subscales) are derived, with higher scores indicating increased symptom severity.
-In addition, items are summed to obtain a total score for each of the six subscales.
+In addition, scores are presented for each of the six subscales.

 Scores are converted into percentiles and compared to the community sample (Ebesutani et al., 2011).
 It is important to note that the percentile scores compare scores to the entire cohort (aged between 8 -18).
 As scores vary significantly with age, derived percentile data should be interpreted with caution.
 A percentile score of 50 represents average levels of symptoms compared to the normative group, whereas a percentile above, for example, the 90th percentile indicates high levels of symptoms.